schelterlabs/deml-lab/assignment3/README.md

 ![](moon.png)

-You only have to implement the forward pass, the backward pass and weight updates are already given.
+You only have to implement the forward pass; the backward pass and weight updates are already given.
 The network is defined as follows:

 ![](network.png)

+Implement the forward pass in the [first fully connected layer, which applies a `tanh` non-linearity](components/neuralnetwork.py#L65), in the [second fully connected layer](components/neuralnetwork.py#L42) and in the [softmax output](components/neuralnetwork.py#L87).
+Finally, invoke your implemented methods to conduct the [full forward pass through the network](components/neuralnetwork.py#L9) and return the computed probabilities.
 You can execute this task via `python task1.py`

 ## Task 2, 3 & 4: Translating Scikit-learn Pipelines to Dataflow Graphs